 When you go canoeing, you take a paddle.
-And so it is, that when you’re off out to get new business, you should make a plan.
+And so it is, that when you’re off out to get new clients in, you should make a plan.

-Without a new business plan in place (or business development, or sales, or marketing plan), you’re going to be unable to answer a few basic questions that everyone – from your boss and your prospects to investors and colleagues – will need you to know along the way.
+Without a sales and marketing plan in place, you’re going to be unable to answer a few basic questions that everyone – from your boss and your prospects to investors and colleagues – will need you to know along the way.

-7 questions to assess your new business plan
+7 questions to assess your sales and marketing plan

-If you and your colleagues can answer the questions below with clarity and confidence, you’ve probably also got a robust and well-thought out sales and marketing plan in place.
+If you and your colleagues can answer the questions below with clarity and confidence, you’ve probably also got a robust and well-thought out plan in place.

-If you struggle to answer at least half of these, you’ve either not had to give marketing a lot of thought to date, or you’re not well-positioned enough to give your new business activities a reasonable chance of success.
+If you struggle to answer at least half of these, you’ve either not had to give marketing a lot of thought to date, or you’re not well-positioned enough to give your marketing activities a reasonable chance of success.